-The Kootenay coalfields were the worst hit.
-The Fording River operations of Fording Coal Ltd. went on strike in May, with no resolution in sight at time of writing.
-The Balmer and Greenhills mines, both assets of Westar Mining Ltd., were forced into bankruptcy at the end of August.
-Westar was subsequently offered for sale by the bankruptcy trustee.
-The trustees have received offers but ultimate ownership has yet to be decided.
-The Balmer mine has been shutdown by a lockout since May.
-The Greenhills mine operated profitably and at futl capacity until bankruptcy was declared in August and continued production to the end of October, when it too, was shutdown.
+The Kootenay coalfields were the hardest hit.
+The Fording River operations of Fording Coal Ltd. went on strike in May with no resolution in sight near year-end.
+Westar Mining Ltd., operator of both the Balmer and Greenhills mines was forced into bankruptcy at the end of August and the two mines were offered for sale by the bankruptcy trustee.
+The Balmer mine had been shutdown by a lockout since May but the Greenhills mine remained in production until the end of October.
+By late December, the Balmer mine had been purchased by Teck Corporation and the Greenhills mine by Fording Coal Ltd. but neither mine had resumed production.